 Find the best material for a superhero cape with this easy investigation.

-Which do you think are the best materials for muffling sound we used a cardboard tube with different materials stuffed inside to find out.
+Which do you think are the best materials for muffling sound?
+We used a cardboard tube with different materials stuffed inside to find out.

-Can you make a waterproof roof?
+Can you make a waterproof roof for a LEGO house?

 If you need paper chain inspiration these reindeer and snowman chains are super cute from Recycled Crafts.

-Last Updated on November 13, 2020 by Emma Vanstone
+Last Updated on December 5, 2024 by Emma Vanstone

 tanya